RojasMN/hks/README.md

 # Hierarchical Kolmogorov-Smirnov (HKS) Test
 A Python package for performing a Hierarchical (Nested) Kolmogorov-Smirnov Test.
 This tool is designed for datasets where observations are not independent but are grouped (e.g., multiple neurons recorded from the same animal), addressing the problem of pseudoreplication.

 * **Note on Language Support:** The core of this package is implemented in Python.
 For users who prefer working in R, the `/R` directory contains an equivalent implementation of the statistical procedures.
+However, Python implementation is significantly faster.
+It is optimized using NumPy vectorization to bypass the overhead of DataFrame processing, making it the preferred choice for large datasets or high-iteration bootstraps.

 ## 1. Conceptual Background